Our Story

 We lost our only child, Melanie Markman, unexpectedly to suicide.

 Melanie was a nature lover, and her favorite flower was a sunflower.
-She was passionate about many things including art, animals, family, children and her friends.
-Melanie had a heart of gold as evidenced to her kindness to everyone.
-Melanie also had deep compassion for those in need, including the homeless and senior citizens.
+She was passionate about art, animals, family, children and her friends.
+Melanie had a heart of gold as evidenced to her kindness.
+She also had deep compassion for those in need, including the homeless and senior citizens.

 Melanie is pictured below with, Diana, her first dog.
 Diana ignited Melanie's love for animals.
 A passion that blossomed into her rescuing animals off the streets of Savannah to get them to safety.
 She rescued an opossum and even nursed a baby kitten despite her allergies!
 Then she drove across several states to relocate the same kitten to a good home.
 There was nothing Melanie wouldn't do to take care of an animal and every animal was worthy of her affection!

-Melanie made the world a better place for those surrounding her and we hope to carry that forward in her memory.
+Melanie made the world a better place and we hope to carry that forward in her memory.
 In doing so, we had two goals:

 • To do so in alignment with Melanie's passions and